 Samp and beans!

-I believe Sam’s secret was to add a packet of Royco soup mix to the water in which he cooked the samp and beans.
-I naturally have my own way and each time it will be different but the basic recipe listed below is a winner.
+I believe Sam’s secret was to add a packet of Royco soup mix to the water – such a delicious way of how to cook samp and beans.
+I naturally have my own way and each time it will be different but the basic samp and beans recipe listed below is a winner.
 There are a few quirks but trust me they make all the difference.

-For a meatier version, it would be ideal to brown stewing meat or chicken pieces with the onions and slow cooking it along with the samp.
+For a meatier version (find my recipe for a meaty samp and bean stew here), it would be ideal to brown stewing meat or chicken pieces with the onions and slow cook it along with the samp.
 Either way, this is a warming rich tasting stew which is as old as the South African people themselves.

 1 Tbsp of oil